Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Conclusion

 In this work, we present ways of suppressing charge noise in hole Si FinFET qubits.
 The advantage of these structures compared to other nanowires is their triangular cross-section, which by symmetry permits large intrinsic spin-orbit interactions without external electric fields.
 When the device has a simple equilateral triangular cross-section, we find this effect to be a result of the interplay between the low symmetry of the cross-section and the anisotropy of Si.
 When an external gate potential is applied an extra tunable contribution to the spin-orbit coupling arises and depending on the growth direction of the wire, it can enhance or suppress the total spin-orbit interactions.
 This suppression leads to points where the spin-orbit velocity can be tuned exactly to zero, dramatically boosting up the coherence times of spin-1/2 qubits.

 We study in detail the dependence of spin-orbit coupling on the gate potential by considering an inhomogeneous electric field profile, which matches numerical simulations of the electrostatics of realistic FinFET devices.
 We distinguish between different mechanisms that drive the switching-off of the spin-orbit coupling and that have a different behaviour as the cross-section area becomes smaller as a result of the spin-orbit split-off hole band.
 These states generally degrade the performance of the FinFET and can even remove the spin-orbit switch.
-More involved FinFET designs are required to compensate for their effect and we discuss and compare possible realistic designs where the spin-orbit switch is restored.
+We present more involved designs, e.g. wide FinFETs, that reduce their effect and restore the spin-orbit switch.

 When a small external magnetic field is applied, hole nanowire qubits become susceptible also to fluctuations of the Zeeman energy caused by an electrically tunable $g$-factor.
 By analyzing the response of FinFET devices to small magnetic fields, we find sweet spots where the charge noise can be completely removed to linear order in the fluctuations of the gate potential, providing an ideal working point where quantum information can be reliably stored in charge noise resilient spin qubits.